Automated Detection of Short-term Slow Slip Events in Southwest Japan: Methodology of SSAID

 \subsection{Step 1: Decomposition process}

-SSA is a powerful non-parametric tool for separating underlying signals from the noise, without the need of \textit{a priori} knowledge of the underlying dynamics \citep{Ghil2002,Chen2013,Walwer2016}.
+SSA is a powerful non-parametric tool for separating underlying signals from the noise, without the need of \textit{a priori} knowledge of the underlying dynamics \cite{Ghil2002,Chen2013,Walwer2016}.
 However, it is not designed for detecting change-points.
 SSA decomposes the noisy data into different components, and then chooses some of these components in order to reconstruct the signal for the underlying true dynamics.
 We first use SSA to decompose $X_t$ into $M$ components, $X_t = \sum_{j=1}^{M}R_t^j$, each $R_t^j$ $(j=1,\cdots,M)$ denoting an oscillatory component.
-We then create $M$ sequences of data $Y_t$ by
+We then create $M$ sequences of data $Y_t$ by \begin{linenomath*}

-The components $R_t^j$ $(j=1,\cdots,M)$ are sorted in a decreasing order according to their correlation with the underlying dynamics.
+\end{linenomath*} The components $R_t^j$ $(j=1,\cdots,M)$ are sorted in a decreasing order according to their correlation with the underlying dynamics.
 That is, $R_t^j$ with smaller $j$ are important components of the underlying signal, while those with larger $j$ mostly contain noise.
 Therefore, the noise level in $Y_t^k$ increases with $k$, such that $Y_t^M=X_t$, that is, no information is lost by this decomposition process.
 If the noise level in the input data is lower than its minimum SNL, the noise levels for all $Y_t^k$, $k<M$, are also lower than its minimum SNL.
 Even if the noise level of the input data is large enough to incorporate the SNL range, it is still possible that all the generated $Y_t^k$ do not have an SNL, since the noise level of these $Y_t^k$ is increasing with $k$ at uneven intervals.
-Therefore, this decomposition cannot ensure the existence of in-SNL data.
+Therefore, this decomposition cannot ensure the existence of in-SNL data; this is the reason why Step 2 below needs to be implemented in the proposed method.